 How To Treat Dehydrated Skin

 So, what does a skincare routine to treat dehydrated skin look like?
 Well, it looks like that insane multilayered skin care routine that can consist of ten plus steps.
 If you want something a bit more simple, the quick and easy, back to basics routine consists of three very easy steps – cleanse, hydrate, and seal.

-Cleanse: Use a gentle cleanser, preferably ph balanced (look for something no higher than 5.5).
+Pick a Gentle Cleanser: Use a gentle cleanser, preferably ph balanced (look for something no higher than 5.5).
+You may want to switch to a cream based one temporarily until your skin is no longer dehydrated.
 Cleansers with a high ph, sulfates and surfactants will only dehydrate your skin more.